BigPolarBear1/factorization_v3/README.md

 I will start writing it now... and it will come online as soon as its done.. if people cared, life wouldnt have been this nightmare..

 ps: all the people simping for msft, I know and will remember all your names.
 Youre all the fucking enemy.

+Fucking shit day.
+Some days I wish some piece of shit wannabe gangster tried to pick a fight with me, so I can fucking murder them.
+Maybe thats just the trauma of having been threatened with a gun and everything else that happened... but lately, I often feel like that.
+Lets just get this code done with this weekend... get this factoziation shit over with so I can focus on my revenge against Microsoft.
+For all care, Microsoft are as big of a pieces of shit as those fuckers who threatened me with a gun, they are the same.